mienaikoe/ziyu/Chapters/1-1-Chapter1.md

 I let out a frustrated sigh and made my way to the doorway of her room.

-"Lif..."
+"Liffa..."

 I stopped.

-"Don't tell Kip about this."
+"Don't tell Kipnu about this."

 I continued.

 ---

-Kip was going over his schedule of patients in the same spot we had left him.
+Kipnu was going over his schedule of patients in the same spot we had left him.
 He looked up and took a glance at me, burying his head in the schedule again.

-"Mel got you down?"
+"Melna got you down?"

 "How could you tell?"